Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Phoenix (MPMM).md

 aliases: ["Phoenix"]
 ---
 # Phoenix
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-206, Mordenkainen's Tome of Foes p.
-199*
+206*

 > [!quote]- A quote from Mordenkainen
 >